 Reduce the aggregate water footprint of new products sold by 30%

-Commenting on the initiative Katharine Stewart, Group Corporate Responsibility Director at Primark parent company Associated British Foods, said:
+Commenting on the initiative Katharine Stewart, Group Corporate Responsibility Director at Primark's parent company Associated British Foods, said:

 “Primark was a member of WRAP’s original Sustainable Clothing Action Plan, which has so far led to more than a 10% reduction in the three major target areas of carbon, water and waste to landfill.
-We are also a member of Ellen MacArthur Foundation’s Make Fashion Circular initiative, working alongside industry experts and retailers to find new ways to improve the sustainability of the garment industry.
+We're also a member of the Ellen MacArthur Foundation’s Make Fashion Circular initiative, working along with industry experts and retailers to find new ways to improve the sustainability of the garment industry."

 Notes to Editors

-The work of Primark’s Environmental Sustainability team covers many things; how raw materials such as cotton are sourced, the environmental impact of manufacturing processes in factories, the efficiency of Primark stores and our commitment to recycle wherever possible.
+The work of Primark’s Environmental Sustainability team covers many things: how raw materials such as cotton are sourced, the environmental impact of manufacturing processes in factories, the efficiency of Primark stores and our commitment to recycling wherever possible.
 Here are some of the examples of our work in this area:

-Since 2013 we have been training farmers to grown cotton using more environmentally friendly practices, using less water, chemical pesticides and fertilisers.
-We significantly expanded the Primark Sustainable Cotton programme in 2019, committing to train 160,000 farmers by 2022.
-This is the largest independent programme of its kind managed by a fashion retailer.
+Since 2013 we've been training farmers to grow cotton using more environmentally friendly practices, using less water, chemical pesticides and fertilizers.
+We significantly expanded the Primark Sustainable Cotton program in 2019, committing to train 160,000 farmers by 2022.
+This is the largest independent program of its kind managed by a fashion retailer.

-Last year Primark signed up to the UNFCCC and supports the Charter’s net-zero ambition and is committed to a 30% reduction in greenhouse gas emissions by 2030.
-In joining the Charter we have committed to tackling emissions from across our entire value chain, including beyond our own operations, which make up the vast majority of our carbon footprint.
+Last year Primark signed up to the UNFCCC, supporting the Charter’s net-zero ambition, and is committed to a 30% reduction in greenhouse gas emissions by 2030.
+In joining the Charter we have committed to tackling emissions throughout our entire value chain, including beyond our own operations, which make up the vast majority of our carbon footprint.

-In July 2020, we launched our in-store recycling scheme, with collection boxes available in all stores across the UK for customers to donate their unwanted clothes, textiles, shoes and bags from any retailer.
+In July 2020, we launched our in-store recycling program, with collection boxes available in all UK stores for customers to donate their unwanted clothes, textiles, shoes and bags from any retailer.
 All donations will be reused, recycled or repurposed, with nothing going to landfill.
-Profits from the scheme go to UNICEF, Primark’s global charity partner, in support of its education programmes for vulnerable children around the world.
+Profits from the program go to UNICEF, Primark’s global charity partner, in support of its education program for vulnerable children around the world.

-In Europe we have partnered with the charity Newlife since 2010, to donate unsold products and buying samples from our stores, to raise funds for those in need.
-In the US we work with the not-for-profit organisation Delivering Good.
-Our US stores donate unsold clothing to the organisation, which then redistributes the items to those in need around the world.
+In Europe, we've partnered with the charity Newlife since 2010 to donate unsold products and buying samples from our stores, raising funds for those in need.
+In the US we work with the not-for-profit organization Delivering Good.
+Our US stores donate unsold clothing to the organization, which then redistributes the items to those in need around the world.